What’s the difference between a BJJ black belt and a judo black belt? Everything and nothing.

 In my view, Judo and BJJ black belts are not equal, but they do share some similarities.

 Ultimately, there is no scientific way to compare these belt ranks from a broad level.
+Practically speaking, jiujitsu belt ranks are established differently in terms of time in rank progression and competency requirements making comparisons difficult.

 Individual skill level is easier to compare.
 Watching black belts in a competition is perhaps the best way to get a sense of the differences in play and skill level, but the analysis will only go so far.